-2.5.6.9.3 Total Expenditures and Charges for Outpatient Visits (OPXP00X, OPTC00X)
+2.6.6.9.3 Total Expenditures and Charges for Outpatient Visits (OPXP04X, OPTC04X)

-Data users/analysts interested in total expenditures should use the variable OPXP00X, which includes both facility and physician amounts.
-Those interested in total charges should use the variable OPTC00X (see Section 2.5.6.2 for an explanation of the "charge" concept).
+Data users/analysts interested in total expenditures should use the variable OPXP04X, which includes both facility and physician amounts.
+Those interested in total charges should use the variable OPTC04X, which includes both facility and physician charges (see Section 2.6.6.1 for an explanation of the "charge" concept).

-2.5.6.10 Rounding
+2.6.6.10 Rounding

 Expenditure variables have been rounded to the nearest penny.
-Person-level expenditure information released on the MEPS 2000 Person-Level and Expenditure File were rounded to the nearest dollar.
-It should be noted that using the MEPS 2000 event files to create person-level totals will yield slightly different totals than those found on the person-level expenditure file.
+Person-level expenditure information released on the MEPS 2004 Person-Level and Expenditure File were rounded to the nearest dollar.
+It should be noted that using the MEPS 2004 event files to create person-level totals will yield slightly different totals than those found on the person-level expenditure file.
 These differences are due to rounding only.
 Moreover, in some instances, the number of persons having expenditures on the event files for a particular source of payment may differ from the number of persons with expenditures on the person-level expenditure file for that source of payment.
 This difference is also an artifact of rounding only.
-Please see the MEPS 2000 Appendix File, HC-051I, for details on such rounding differences.
+Please see the MEPS 2004 Appendix File, HC-085I, for details on such rounding differences.

-3.0 Sample Weight (PERWT00F)
+3.0 Sample Weight (PERWT04F)